TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 You may also register for the Service using another service, such as Facebook.
 If you create your Wayfair account by connecting through another service, you are authorizing us to use public information from that connected account to help complete your Wayfair profile.
 Please remember that the manner in which the service uses, stores, and discloses your information is governed solely by the policies of such service.
 We recommend that you review the terms and policies of that service, including its privacy and data gathering practices.
 Wayfair shall have no liability or responsibility for the privacy practices or other actions of any third party service provider or any other third-party site or service that may be enabled within the Service.

 You may review, update, or modify your account information, including profile and contact information, at any time by logging into your Wayfair account.
-You may also permanently delete your account by contacting us at legal@wayfair.com.
+You may also permanently delete your account by contacting us here.

 Online Identification Tools